 Where 800 years of legends reside in Baronial splendour

-Impressive portrait collection, including works by Raeburn, Batoni, Romney, Gainsborough, Opie, Lawrence and Hoppner.
+Admire the impressive portrait collection, including works by Raeburn, Batoni, Romney, Gainsborough, Opie, Lawrence and Hoppner.

 Browse the castle shop for a variety of gifts.

-Baby changing facilities are available, and pushchairs can be stored in the Front Hall.
+Baby changing facilities are available, and pushchairs can be stored in the front hall.